We’re encroaching the end of May.

-My tenant wants a dog (even though there’s a ‘no pet’ policy in play)…
+My tenant wants a dog (even though we mutually agreed to a ‘no pet’ policy)…

 Hi Landlord.
 Do you mind if I get a small dog?
 I promise I’ll take care of it, and it won’t cause any problems.
 I love this house too much to ruin it.

 Thanks for asking, but… URGH! (*&*!!@!*(&!!!